pytorch/tutorials/beginner_source/ddp_series_intro.rst

 Running the code
 ----------------

 You will need multiple CUDA GPUs to run the tutorial code.
-Typically this can be done on a cloud instance with multiple GPUs (the tutorials use an AWS p3 instance with 4 GPUs).
+Typically, this can be done on a cloud instance with multiple GPUs (the tutorials use an Amazon EC2 P3 instance with 4 GPUs).

 The tutorial code is hosted at this `github repo <https://github.com/pytorch/examples/tree/main/distributed/ddp-tutorial-series>`__.
 Clone the repo and